Hardik144/Spotify_Clone-Web_Music_Player/README.md

 - **Responsive Design**: Optimized for various screen sizes (desktop, tablet, and mobile).
 - **No Backend**: Songs are managed through structured folders and metadata in `info.json` files.
 - **Customizable**: Organize music by creating folders based on your favorite genres or themes.
-- **Dynamic Song List**: Automatically fetches and displays songs with their titles and descriptions.
+- **Dynamic Song List**: Automatically fetches and displays songs with their titles, descriptions and album art.
 - **Interactive UI**: User-friendly interface with play, pause, next, previous, and seek functionalities.

 <br>